Spring Family Photoshoot Ideas to Capture the Season

 2. When is the best time for a spring family photoshoot?

-3. Should we hire a professional photographer?
+3. Should we hire a pro, or can we wing it?

 4. What props should we bring?